-For men’s funeral attire, your safest bet is a dark suit.
-Black, navy and grey are all good colours.
+For men’s funeral attire, your safest bet is a dark or black suit.
+Dark blue, navy and grey are also good colours.

-This is usually worn with a white shirt, plain tie and smart shoes.
+This is usually worn with a white dress shirt, plain tie and smart shoes.

-Basically, your funeral clothes are the same as what you’d wear to a job interview.
+Basically, your funeral dress code is usually the same as what you’d wear to a job interview.